Texas A&M University Libraries: Sterling C. Evans Library and Library Annex

 The general academic library containing the bulk of the library collections and services, including access services, interlibrary loan, consolidated reference, current periodicals and serials, course reserves, United States and Texas government documents, audiovisual and media services, reading and study rooms, and the Administrative Offices.
 The Maps & GIS Library resides on the second floor of the Evans Library, as does the University Writing Center.
 The Office of Graduate Studies houses the Thesis Office in room 612 on the sixth floor of Evans Library.
-Both Evans Library and the Library Annex provide have public study areas, as well as group and individual study rooms for students, staff, and faculty.
+Both Evans Library and the Library Annex provide public study areas, as well as group and individual study rooms for students, staff, and faculty.
 The Library Annex is open 24/5 to meet the needs of undergraduate and graduate students.

 Cushing Memorial Library and Archives

 Constructed in 1930 and named after Edward Benjamin Cushing, it was the first freestanding library facility on campus and is now home to special collections, rare books, and the University Archives.
 The collections span recorded history, from Sumerian clay tablets dating from 2400 BCE to contemporary science fiction paperbacks.
 These collections comprise over 21000 ft of manuscript and archival material, approximately 170,000 printed volumes, over 50,000 photographs, over 200 original works of art, hundreds of individual artifacts, and other works on film, tape, CD, and other media.
-Collection strengths and interests of the Cushing Library include military history, science fiction, western Americana, 19th-century American prints and illustrators, modern politics, Texana, natural history, Africana, Hispanic studies, ornithology, nautical archaeology, 18th-century French history and culture, Mexican colonial history, the history of books and printing, the history of Texas A&M, and selected literary collections.
-Historic images and photographs of the Texas A&M community are available from the Historic Images Collection.